SavionJohnson/RadicalX-pd-squad2/auth/src/components/authentication/Dashboard/README.md

 if the UI of dashboard does not look good from your side; follow these simple steps;

 # step1
-`npm i -D tailwindcss autoprefixer postcss`
+`npm install -D tailwindcss postcss autoprefixer`

 # step 2
 `npx tailwindcss init -p` -> after this completes, you will see two files named `postcss.config.js` & `tailwind.config.js`